DanielHauge/HackerNews-Grp8/docs/README.md

 ##### How well did we follow the requirements we began with?

-From the feedback we got from the teachers for our first hand-in of the Requirements and Analysis Document, RAD, we should not invent requirements and this was something we took to our heart.
+From the feedback we got from the teachers for our first hand-in of the [Requirements and Analysis Document](https://github.com/DanielHauge/CPHBusiness_Papers/blob/master/Requirements_Analysis_Document.md#c-nonfunctional-requirements), RAD, we should not invent requirements and this was something we took to our heart.
-For this reason, we have put only the minimum and the requirements were fully implemented from the hand-in on November 2.
+For this reason, we have put only the minimum and the requirements were almost fully implemented from the hand-in on November 2.

+As we stated in the RAD document *We will not put too much effort into the usability of the system since the main purpose, is that the system should be used via the API / Simulation program.
+Therefore the use of the web application will not be required to be exactly the same as hacker news.*.

+###### We have not implemented:

+UC1 - Create New Account.

+Post condtion B: User is prompted that the user name has been taken.

+UC2 - Login.

+Exit condition:

+A: The system responds by going back to the previous page the user was on.
+New links are added to the menu, links for an introduction to HN, threads and edit profile information.

 ##### How well did we followed the process we began with